Gabol

+The Gabol (گبول) is a Baloch tribe having a distinct identity through the centuries.

 Etymology

-According to a narrative گبول بچھ دیزک, found among the Gabols of Kirthar (کير ٿر جبل), the word Gabol means "castellated".
-M.K.
-Pikolin translated it as "valiant" or "strong".

-In this context, Edward Lipinski, an authority on Arameans, writes:
+Edward Lipinski, an authority on Arameans, writes:

 "There is no reason why 'Gambulu' (a powerful Aramean tribe at Iran-Iraq border), which shows either dissimilation bb>mb in 'Gabbol' or simply epenthetic(طُفیلی) 'm' appearing before 'b'."

 Similarly, Dr. Mir Alam Khan Raqib states:

 "The letter 'm' in word 'Gambol' seems redundant and hard.
 So, due to its hardness the letter 'm' obsoleted and the word transformed to Gabol, still a well-known Baloch tribe."